astronomer/airflow-guides/guides/dags.md

 `$f(x) = f(f(x)) = f(f(f(x)))...$`

-Idempotency usually hand in hand with **reproducability** - a set of inputs always produces the same set of outputs
+Idempotency usually hand in hand with **reproducibility** - a set of inputs always produces the same set of outputs

 Making ETL jobs idempotent can be easier for workflows  more than others - if it's just a SQL load for a days data, implementing upsert logic is pretty easy.
 If it's a file that's dropped on an externally controlled FTP that is not there for long, it is a little more difficult.